 New research from UCLA establishes a standard to assess how conditions used to procure stem cells in the lab compare to those found in a human embryo, and could provide the foundation for scientists to more precisely replicate natural stem cell development in an artificial environment.

-The study, which was led by Guoping Fan, professor of human genetics at David Geffen School of Medicine at UCLA, was published in the October edition of the journal Cell Stem Cell.
+The study, led by Guoping Fan, professor of human genetics at David Geffen School of Medicine at the University of California, Los Angeles (UCLA), was published in the October edition of the journal Cell Stem Cell.

 Pluripotent stem cells are cells that can transform into almost any cell in the human body.
 Scientists have long cultured them in the laboratory (in vitro) using different methods and under a variety of conditions.
 Though it has been known that culture techniques can affect what kind of cells pluripotent stem cells eventually become, no “gold standard” has yet been established to help scientists determine how the artificial environment can more closely replicate that found in a natural state (in vivo).